Are you searching for all the info on how to homeschool preschool?

 Exactly what I want going into the kindergarten year.

-What if my child falls behind?
+What if my preschooler falls behind?

 This is likely the greatest fear of any parent considering homeschooling and definitely any parent who decides to forgo a structured preschool.

-The idea that we are worried about 3 and 4 year olds falling behind is such a symptom of the larger problem of pushing our kids too hard and too early.
+The idea that we are worried about 3 and 4-year-olds falling behind is such a symptom of the larger problem of pushing our kids too hard and too early.

 To give you peace of mind, let me share with you a study done on early education in Tennessee.